johbrust/simulink_gym/Readme.md

 ### Extras

 This package also provides [example implementations using the Simulink wrapper](./examples/Readme.md) (including example training scripts for DQN and PPO agents for the [cart pole implementation in Simulink](./examples/envs/cartpole_simulink/Readme.md)).
 To try them out, it is recommended to clone the repository and install from source by executing `pip install .[examples]` to install the extra packages required by the examples.
-If you are using [Weights & Biases](https://wandb.ai) for experiment tracking, you can additionally install the `wandb` extra (`pip install .[examples, wandb]`).

 This package is using the [Black code formatter](https://black.readthedocs.io/en/stable/) and [Ruff linter](https://github.com/charliermarsh/ruff) for development.
 Therefore, the `dev` extra is defining these as dependencies.